quasarframework/quasar/docs/src/pages/vue-components/circular-progress.md

   - /quasar-plugins/loading-bar
 ---

-The QCircularProgress component displays a colored circular proress.
+The QCircularProgress component displays a colored circular progress.
 The bar can either have a determinate progress, or an indeterminate animation.
 It should be used to inform the user that an action is occurring in the background.

 ## Installation
 <doc-installation components="QCircularProgress" />